 For more insight into Buffalo’s current and historical Polish communities, Forgotten Buffalo runs sporadic tours through the Polonia District.
 You’ll need to sign up for the email list to get announcements on tour dates.

-The Polish Happy Hour met once or twice a month pre-pandemic and I expect it’ll start back up relatively soon based on community vaccination.
+The Polish Happy Hour meets once a month or so for social events, always with tons of food and drinks.
 Thanks to this group, I’ve met some cool people and found some spots I’d otherwise know about.